 Some of the similar proposed ML based toolkit for cloud and cloud shadow detection are Cdnet and GLNET [27,28,29].
 These are some simple CNN based model for cloud detection and classification into thick and thin cloud.
 For cloud shadow detection using deep learning is shown in AISD [31] where deep Deeply Supervised convolutional neural network for Shadow Detection (DSSDNet) is used to improve the cloud shadow detection raster Landsat data.
 In [32] a Distortion Coding Network method is proposed for cloud detection.
 In [33] another cloud detection algorithm is proposed using GAN which is an unsupervised model with higher accuracy than any other model but need huge data for training.
 Similar work using machine learning are proposed in [34,35] for cloud detection for various satellite datasets.
 Since the accuracy in GIS models depends on the quantity of dataset trained and the variety of datasets, so new developments are taking place to make the model more accurate.

-After cloud detection and removal the empty pixels need to be filled/generated for this some of the work using mathematical modles [16,21] are proposed.
+After cloud detection and removal the empty pixels need to be filled/generated, for this some of the work using mathematical modles [16,21] are proposed.
 In some of new research Machine learning models and deep learning models are used to improve the accuracy and quality of the pixels.
-In [26] author has proposed a Generative adversarial network to use deep neural network to generate similar pixel for replacing cloud pixels.
+For example, in [26] author has proposed a Generative adversarial network to use deep neural network to generate similar pixel for replacing cloud pixels.

 This data quality refers to the amount of useful data out of the whole data set.
-In the case of earth observatory data where various platform provides satellite images based on AOI (Area of Interest) in such cases a polygon drawn may not provide complete data in such cases the data completeness quality need to be checked.
+In the case of earth observatory data where various platforms provide satellite images based on AOI (Area of Interest).
+In such cases a polygon drawn may not provide complete data and so the data completeness quality need to be checked.

 Similarly other factors that impact data completeness are cloud cover, haze or fog in the atmosphere.
 As discussed above various cloud detection and classification algorithms have been proposed including machine learning models.
 This allows users to know the useful or visible data that can be used for analysis.
 Similarly, classification algorithms allow you to know the degree of the visible area, partially visible or cloud-covered area.